cllebrun/cllebrun.github.io/labs/0.0 Lab Zero - Zero to Cloud/README.md

 # Steps

-1. Compute Options and Catalog Overview
+1. Cloud Foundry and Catalog Overview
 2. Create your application using a starter kit
 3. Navigate on your dashboard

-# Step 1 - Compute Options and Catalog Overview
+# Step 1 - Cloud Foundry and Catalog Overview

 IBM's innovative cloud computing platform combines platform as a service (PaaS) with infrastructure as a service (IaaS) and includes a catalog of cloud services that can be integrated with PaaS and IaaS to build business applications.